Delve deeper into big ideas and strengthen your research and analytical skills in economics. Set yourself apart through a one-year Honours degree.

-This one-year Honours program is designed for students who have completed the Bachelor of Economics at UNSW want to deepen their expertise to gain a competitive edge.
+This one-year Honours program is designed for students who have completed an undergraduate (pass) degree at UNSW or another institution and want to deepen their expertise to gain a competitive edge.
 Through a significant research thesis, you will develop analytical, problem-solving and research skills highly sought after in business and government.
 The Honours degree can act as a springboard to further study and research, such as a PhD.

 Develop strong analytical skills and lateral thinking

 Undertake advanced coursework that will challenge the way you think and develop highly transferable problem-solving skills

 Discover research that inspires you and synthesize your analytical, creative, and communication skills to create an independent and original research project from start to finish.